Baroness tour bus crash: Alice Cooper sends support

 Seven others received minor injuries when the vehicle fell 30ft from a viaduct at 11:30 BST on Wednesday.

-The most severely injured passengers are still being treated at Frenchay Hospital in Bristol and the Royal United Hospital (RUH) in Bath.'Terrifying images'
+The most severely injured passengers are still being treated at Frenchay Hospital in Bristol and the Royal United Hospital (RUH) in Bath.

 The seven others are also still receiving treatment at the RUH.